chromatic-solfege/an-introduction-to-chromatic-solfege/readme.md

 Chromatic-Solfege is a variant of Solfege.
 While Solfege is based on a diatonic scale, Chromatic-Solfege is based on the twelve-note chromatic scale.
 This is a very powerful tool for improving your skill of improvisation especially in Jazz.
 Following pictures are a summary of the note names of Chromatic-Solfege.

 | Ascending Chromatic Scale | Descending Chromatic Scale |
 |---------------------------|----------------------------|
 | ![do di re ri mi fa fi sol si la li ti do][aug-small] | ![do ti te la le sol se fa mi me re ra do][dim-small] |

+## The Comprehensive Exercise Patterns of Chromatic-Solfege

 Since the name system of Solfege is based on the diatonic scale, half tones are usually named with a modifier such as a sharp a flat as *C♯* or *D♭*.
 In